jamesrhester/CrystalInfoFramework.jl/README.md

 If you see ways to improve the naming or architecture, now is the time to raise an issue.

+The current release will be the basis of the first stable release.

 ## Installation

 Once Julia is installed, it is sufficient to `add CrystalInfoFramework`